apache/flink/docs/dev/table/common.zh.md

 Integration with DataStream and DataSet API
 -------------------------------------------

-Both Flink stream job and Blink stream job could be integrated with `DataStream`, and only Flink batch job could be integrated with `DataSet`, Blink batch job could not be integrated with both.
+Both Flink and Blink streaming jobs can integrate with the `DataStream` API.
+Only Flink batch job can integrate with the `DataSet API`, Blink batch job could not be combined with both.
-**Note:** The `DataSet` discussed next is only for the Flink batch planner.
+**Note:** The `DataSet` API discussed below is only relevant for the Flink batch planner.

 Table API and SQL queries can be easily integrated with and embedded into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet]({{ site.baseurl }}/dev/batch) programs.
 For instance, it is possible to query an external table (for example from a RDBMS), do some pre-processing, such as filtering, projecting, aggregating, or joining with meta data, and then further process the data with either the DataStream or DataSet API (and any of the libraries built on top of these APIs, such as CEP or Gelly).
 Inversely, a Table API or SQL query can also be applied on the result of a DataStream or DataSet program.